Molot2032/minqlxtism/README.md

 Usage
 =====
-Once you've configured the above cvars and launched the server, you will quickly recognize if for instance your database configuration is wrong, as it will start printing a bunch of errors in the server console when someone connects.
+Once you've configured the above CVARs and launched the server, you will quickly recognize if for instance your database configuration is wrong, as it will start printing a bunch of errors in the server console when someone connects.
 If you only see stuff like the following, then you know it's working like it should:
 ```
 [minqlxtended.late_init] INFO: Loading preset plugins...
 [minqlxtended.load_plugin] INFO: Loading plugin 'xxx'...